 Cook the Saffron Rice!

-Let the rice cook, covered with the lid, for about 18-20 minutes.
+Let the rice cook, covered with the lid, for a cooking time of about 18-20 minutes.

-By the end, the liquid should be full absorbed and the rice fluffy and tender:
+By the end, the liquid should be fully absorbed, and the grains fluffy, tender, and beautifully golden.
+No yellow food coloring required!

-Stir everything well with a spatula, then replace the lid and let the rice sit off the heat for 10 more minutes in the pan.
+Stir everything well with a spatula, then replace the lid and let sit off the heat for 10 more minutes in the pan.

-- Reheating from Frozen: Microwave at 50% power for 2-5 minutes, depending on the amount, but make sure you place a dish or plastic wrap or something to seal the top and trap in the moisture, otherwise the rice may dry out.
-Alternatively, you can thaw the rice overnight by moving it from the freezer to the fridge.
+Microwave at 50% power for 2-5 minutes, depending on the amount, but make sure you place a dish or plastic wrap or something to seal the top and trap in the moisture, otherwise the grains may dry out.
+Alternatively, you can thaw overnight by moving the container from the freezer to the fridge.

 - 2 cups basmati rice organic recommended